 Upon receipt of the NOI, the department will assess the application to determine if all information has been provided and the exporter's plans are sufficient to meet the relevant importing country's pre-export preparation requirements.
 If all the required information has been provided and the preparation plans are acceptable the exporter will be advised that their NOI has been approved.
 If the NOI is not approved the exporter will be advised of the reasons why and what additional information and/or conditions are required for them to obtain approval.

 Approval of the NOI does not necessarily mean that the department will issue the export permit and health certificate.
 The export permit and health certificate will only be issued once the department is satisfied that the animal(s) have been prepared in accordance with the importing country's requirements.
 There is no fee for the assessment of an NOI application.

 4. Make an appointment with the department to collect the official documentation

 Once the NOI has been approved by the department the exporter will be contacted to arrange an appointment for the issuing of the export permit and health certificate.
-The appointment will be after the final inspection by the AAV and within 72 hours of the scheduled time of departure.
+The appointment will be after the final inspection by the registered veterinarian and within 72 hours of the scheduled time of departure.

 5. Organise transport of the animal

-The department does not organise transport or any post-entry quarantine that may be required by the importing country.
-Separate arrangements must be made with the airline for carriage of the animals well in advance.
-The scheduled departure date determines the timing of the preparation activities and final inspection by the AAV as well as the appointment time for the issuing of the official export documentation.
-Some airlines require lodgement of animals by known agents such as animal transport companies.
-Please check with the airline.
+The exporter is responsible for organising transport and any post-entry quarantine that may be required by the importing country.
+Separate arrangements must be made with airlines for carriage of the animals well in advance.
+The scheduled departure date determines the timing of the preparation activities and final inspection by the registered veterinarian as well as the appointment time for the issuing of the official export documentation.
+Some airlines require animals to be transported by known agents such as animal transport companies.
+Please check with your airline.